-Dell is working, away from the glare of stock analysts and investors, to become an end-to-end hardware, software, and services provider.
+Dell has been working, away from the glare of stock analysts and investors, to become an end-to-end hardware, software, and services provider.
 As part of the transformation, the company continues to shift its portfolio of products and services to provide higher-value and recurring revenue streams over time.
 Some of these products and services include digital transformation projects, software-defined data centers, hybrid cloud, converged and hyper-converged infrastructure, mobile, and security.